goatcorp/DalamudPluginsD17/README.md

 # DalamudPluginsD17

 Hi!
 This is the plugin repository for the [Dalamud plugin framework for Final Fantasy XIV](https://github.com/goatcorp/Dalamud).
-This repository is a successor to [DalamudPlugins](https://github.com/goatcorp/DalamudPlugins) and implements [DIP17](https://github.com/goatcorp/DIPs/blob/main/text/17-automated-build-and-submit-pipeline.md) to make the submission process easier and faster.
+This repository implements [DIP17](https://github.com/goatcorp/DIPs/blob/main/text/17-automated-build-and-submit-pipeline.md) to make the submission process easier and faster.

 ## Publishing your plugin